Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

 I seem to have naturally developed two basic workflows for developing from this
-iPad: my "traditional" way of ssh-ing into a remote server via [Prompt][prompt] and then using emacs inside tmux and the local way of using [Texastic][texastic] for editing text and then [Working Copy][workingcopy] to interact with Git along with [Workflow][workflow] and some custom JSON HTTP services to allow me to hack things together as needed.
+iPad: my "traditional" way of ssh-ing into a remote server via [Prompt][prompt] and then using emacs inside tmux and the local way of using [Texastic][texastic] for editing text, [Working Copy][workingcopy] to interact with Git, and [Workflow][workflow] and some custom JSON HTTP services to allow me to hack things together as needed.

 ## The Traditional Way